 What happens if consent is revoked?

-If consent is revoked by a parent, guardian, or authorized instructor, the minor immediately loses access to CompTIA Central and all related platforms and services.
+If consent is revoked by a parent, guardian, or authorized instructor, the minor under the age of 13 immediately loses access to CompTIA Central and all related platforms and services.

-Can instructors request account deletion for a minor?
+Can instructors request account deletion for a minor under the age of 13?

 Instructors may request deletion of learning data only.

-If an instructor wishes to request deletion of a minor’s learning data, a special request must be placed with CompTIA & PRIVO.
+If an instructor wishes to request deletion of a minor’s (under the age of 13) learning data, a special request must be placed with CompTIA & PRIVO.

 To initiate this request, contact PRIVO Support at support@privo.com or call 1-866-567-7486 (U.S./Canada) or 1-571-297-1799 (outside U.S./Canada).